browserengineering/book/book/accessibility.md

 ```

 The user can now direct the screen reader to walk up or down this
-accessibility tree and describe each node to the user.
+accessibility tree and describe each node or trigger actions on it.

 ::: {.further}

 In a multi-process\index{process} browser
-([like Chromium][chrome-mp]), the browser and main threads run in
+([like Chromium][chrome-mp]), there is a browser process that interfaces with
-different processes, and sending data from one to the other can be slow.
+the OS, and render processes for loading web pages.
+Since screen reader APIs
-Chromium, therefore, [stores two copies][chrome-mp-a11y] of the
+are synchronous, Chromium [stores two copies][chrome-mp-a11y] of the
-accessibility tree, one in the browser and one in the main thread, and
+accessibility tree, one in the browser and one in each renderer, and
 only sends changes between the two.
 An alternative design, used by
-pre-Chromium Microsoft Edge and some other browsers, has each tab
+pre-Chromium Microsoft Edge and some other browsers, connects each render
-process respond to accessibility API requests from the operating system.
+processto accessibility API requests from the operating system.
 This removes the need to duplicate the accessibility tree, but exposing
 the operating system to individual tabs can lead to security issues.